-Provided I have the adequate space, I plan to pack a drone, a DSLR Camera, a GoPro and an iPhone with lens adapter… I can go without food and water, right?
+On top of all my food, camping and safety supplies, I also packed a drone, a DSLR Camera, a GoPro and an iPhone with a lens adapter.
 This variety of recording equipment will allow the viewer to experience both the intimacy of the struggling hiker and the perpetuity of the trail in high quality.
 Stay tuned for the upcoming documentary!

-3. The hike is bigger than just me.
+3. The hike was bigger than just me.

-This hike will easily be my most demanding physical and mental challenge.
-However, I know that this isolated two-month battle is nothing compared to the struggle that people with mental health issues go through every day.
-Knowing this, it is with enormous pride that I am raising funds for the Black Dog Institute while on the trail.
+Completing the Heysen Trail was easily my most demanding physical and mental challenge.
+However, I know this isolated two-month battle was nothing compared to the struggle that people with mental health issues go through every day.
+Knowing this, it was with enormous pride that I raised funds for the Black Dog Institute while I was on the trail.

-The Heysen Trail transverses some of the state’s most beautiful rural landscapes; many of which are situated in remote regions, separated from major cities and much-needed support.
+The trail transverses some of the state’s most beautiful rural landscapes; many of which are situated in remote regions, separated from major cities and much-needed support.
 The Black Dog Institute has made an incredible impact across the country through rural health initiatives and the development of education programs.

 Increasing the support and awareness of mental health issues is essential and the Black Dog Institute’s numerous research projects provide an avenue to a mentally healthier world.
-If you would like to donate to this inspirational cause please visit the donation page.
+Check out how we contributed to the cause via the donation page.

 Thank you so much to the organisations that rallied behind the cause.
 Each of these amazing businesses shared their time and resources while supporting a fantastic cause and a proudly South Australian adventure.
-Let’s create a community that shares positive values.
-Together we can spread an inspiring message of personal growth.
+I’m incredibly proud to have created a community that shares positive values.
+Together we spread an inspiring message of personal growth.

 Follow the journey.